StackExchange/backstage-stackoverflow/README.md

 ## Overview

-This repository is dedicated to developing a Stack Overflow plugin for [Backstage.io](https://backstage.io/), an open-source developer portal platform.
+This repository adds new features to the Stack Overflow plugins for [Backstage.io](https://backstage.io/), an open-source developer portal platform.
 The plugin integrates Stack Overflow for Teams (Enterprise and B&B tiers) with Backstage, enabling users to view and interact with content from their Stack Overflow instance directly within the Backstage environment.

 ### Key Features: